whoami2323/merlin/README.md

 Merlin takes circular routes (e.g. WBNB -> BUSD -> CAKE -> WBNB) in a single trade.

+## Important

+Merlin operates at peak efficiency during times of volatile bullishness / bearishness.
+When market conditions are flatter, merlin will not take many trades, and many of these will likely be reverted owing to slippage.
+It is recommended that you test and/or use merlin only in times of volatility within the Binance Smart Chain ecosystem or where applicable, during times of market volatility across a specific Binance Smart Chain dex.

 ## General

 Merlin takes circular trades from a set base currency, looking for a minimum profit.
 Binance Smart Chain is a suitable host for this type of bot owing to the fast transaction times and low gas costs.